 • Full-time speech and language pathologist who works directly in academic classes and who oversees pragmatic language curriculum

-• Full-time transition counselor who guides upperclassmen in the transition process and leads work-study program, service learning, tours of post-graduate options, and transition groups
+• Full-time transition counselor who guides upperclassmen in the transition process, supports students in dual-enrollment program at local community colleges, and leads work-study program, service learning, tours of post-graduate options, and transition groups

 • Full-time school clinician who leads groups and serves as liaison to families and to support professionals that our students have in the community

 • Trained teachers in systematic writing approach (EmPOWER) that includes focus on executive functioning